View current

 (1) This Guideline enacts:

-1. Supervisory Organisational Structure Policy and
+1. Organisational Structure Policy and

 2. Review of University Institutes and Centres Procedure.